conjugateprior/yoshikoder/README.md

 ## News

 There's not much new lately as I'm working on R packages for text analysis instead.
 Mostly [Quanteda](http://github.com/kbenoit/quanteda) and [Austin](http://github.com/conjugateprior/austin).

+## Citation

+If you’d like to refer to the package in written work (and you should) you can use this:

+> Will Lowe (2015) 'Yoshikoder: Cross-platform multilingual content analysis'.
+Java software, version 0.6.5, URL https://conjugateprior.github.com/yoshikoder